How Soccer Explains the World copertina

 NATIONAL BESTSELLER

-Just in time for the 2026 World Cup in North America—anew edition of the bestselling sports classic, featuring a new preface from the author.
+Now available in audio, just in time for the 2026 World Cup in North America, the bestselling sports classic featuring a new preface from the author.

 With the 2026 World Cup in all three nations of North America, the power and scope of soccer has truly become global.
 In this remarkably insightful, wide-ranging work, Franklin Foer argues that soccer is much more than a game, or even a way of life.
 It is a unique window into the crosscurrents of modern globalization, with all of its benefits and pitfalls.
 Soccer clubs don’t represent geographic areas; they stand for social classes and political ideologies.
 Unlike baseball or tennis, soccer is freighted with ancient hatreds and history.
 It’s a sport with real stakes—a catalyst capable of ruining regimes and launching liberation movements.